marcintreder/relevel-landing-page/src/pages/blog/standing-vs-sitting-desk-how-to-set-up-your-workstation-to-prevent-the-aches.md

 **Here are 4 tips for a correctly set up keyboard:**

-1. **Place the keyboard flat on your desk**
+1. **Place the Keyboard Flat on Your Desk**

-   A keyboard should be placed flat on your desk or with a negative tilt (<http://ergonomictrends.com/proper-ergonomic-typing-posture-at-computer/>) to avoid overextension in the wrist joint.
+   A keyboard should be placed flat on your desk or [with a negative tilt](http://ergonomictrends.com/proper-ergonomic-typing-posture-at-computer/) to avoid overextension in the wrist joint.
-2. **Avoid resting your wrists on the desk**
+2. **Avoid Resting Your Wrists on the Desk**

    Your wrists, when typing, should be kept neutral and floating in the air—resting the wrists on the desk when typing cuts of blood circulation and can irritate the nerves in your palm.
-3. **Keep the keyboard in a correct distance from yourself**
+3. **Keep the Keyboard in a Correct Distance from Yourself**

    Your keyboard shouldn’t be too close or far from you.
 Make sure your elbow is at about 90-100 bend, with the wrists slightly lower to ensure the correct blood flow.
-4. **Center the keyboard**
+4. **Center the Keyboard**

    Centering the keyboard in front of you and your screen will eliminate any unnecessary twisting or tilting to look up and down.